Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Method

+where $g_{u,v}\in[0,1]$ controls whether cell $(u,v)$ contributes its boundary edges and $d_e$ controls the curvature of edge $e$.
+During rendering, the continuous gates are thresholded to select active cells; the boundary edges of active neighboring cells are shared and rendered once.
+For each selected edge with endpoints $p_0$ and $p_2$, $d_e$ shifts the quadratic Bézier control point away from the midpoint along the edge normal, with the maximum displacement bounded by the deformation ratio $\delta$ times the cell side length.
+The selected Bézier curves are rasterized into an anti-aliased soft mask $\alpha$, resized to the target region $b_i$, and blended with the chosen thermal color by $R(x_i,\theta,b_i)$.

-The role of CGM is to inject a geometric inductive bias into the parameter space, steering the optimizer toward low-frequency structures that are easier to deploy, attach, and stably capture.
-As shown in Fig.~\ref{fig:cgm}, when the deformation parameter $\delta < 0.50$, the grid topology remains continuous and smooth; when $\delta \geq 0.50$, path intersections or self-intersections break contour continuity and create unstable enclosed regions, making the instantiated patch difficult to realize and reliably attach in practice.
+This curved-grid parameterization injects a geometric inductive bias into the parameter space, steering the optimizer toward low-frequency structures that are easier to deploy, attach, and stably capture.
+Compared with pixel optimization, it reduces the search space from independent pixel intensities to cell gates and curve deformations, and it makes the thermal artifact interpretable as connected line segments rather than isolated noise.
+As shown in Fig.~\ref{fig:curved_grid}, when $\delta < 0.50$, the grid topology remains continuous and smooth; when $\delta \geq 0.50$, path intersections or self-intersections break contour continuity and create unstable enclosed regions.
+Physical deployment examples further show that continuous curves can be converted into attachable patches more reliably than topologically violated configurations.
+We therefore treat the curved-grid design as a deployability-oriented parameterization and validate its practical effect through the main comparison and parameter-sensitivity analyses.

-Physical deployment experiments also confirm that continuous curves can be stably converted into deployable patches, whereas topologically violated configurations are difficult to realize in practice.
-To reduce the additional stochasticity introduced in digital evaluation by boundary discretization, scale variation, and attachment differences, we further use smooth rendering and attachment to improve evaluation consistency across target regions of different scales.

-To prevent the patch from overfitting to an idealized digital environment, we further incorporate EOT and TPS into candidate evaluation for physical robustness modeling.
-Let $t{\sim}\mathcal{T}$ denote a random transformation sampled from the physical transformation distribution, including scale jitter, translation, mild rotation, small-range viewpoint warping, blur, noise, compression artifacts, and brightness/contrast variation.
-The expected loss of a candidate patch is then